 Known worldwide as an innovative marketing and branding expert, Daymond’s model of integrating fashion and hip-hop has served as the template for moguls like P. Diddy, Nelly and Jay-Z in their successful clothing enterprises.
 Today, Daymond works with organizations such as the Network for Teaching Entrepreneurship (NFTE) to spread the word to urban entrepreneurs that funding and mentorship opportunities are available to them.
 In 2015, President Obama selected him to be a Presidential Ambassador for Global Entrepreneurship.
 Daymond’s New York Times bestseller, The Power of Broke, was awarded the 2017 NAACP Image Award for “Outstanding Literary Work – Instructional.”

-This event will showcase the region’s best leadership stories, as well as focus on minority entrepreneurs and minority-led startups.
+This event will showcase the region’s best leadership stories, as well as focus on increasing diversity in our region’s entrepreneurship space.
 As entrepreneurs increasingly rise from minority communities, nontraditional backgrounds and regions outside of Silicon Valley and New York City, it has never been more urgent to have conversations about how these innovators can be supported from within and from outside their communities.

 Arts Education Sponsor: